Music and Wellbeing MA

 We will consider applications from 1 October – 1 September.

 However, we recommend you apply as early as possible, especially if you are planning to apply for external funding.
 You will usually be expected to have an offer of a place on a programme before you apply for funding.
 You may also need to leave time to make arrangements such as visa applications or relocating to Leeds.

 This link takes you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.

 Your degree certificate and transcript, or a partial transcript if you’re still studying.
 Please also include official translations in English if applicable.

 If English is not your first language, you’ll need to provide evidence of your English language qualification.

-A copy (or draft) of an undergraduate dissertation, or an essay in English of a minimum of 2,000 words (preferably 4,000).
+A fully referenced essay or dissertation, in English, of a minimum of 2,000 words.
 Your example of academic writing should preferably provide evidence of engagement with an aspect of music and wellbeing if possible.